SiHeGit/remote_order_print_system/README.md

 - Front end to calculate the price and change of the current order

 ## Security Vulnerabilities
-If you discover a security vulnerability within ROPS, please send me an message.
+If you discover a security vulnerability within ROPS, please send me a message.

 ## License
 ROPS is open-sourced software licensed under the MIT license.